STUDENT HEALTH INSURANCE PLAN

-If you enroll in the University of Massachusetts Dartmouth Blue Care Elect Preferred (PPO) Student Health Insurance Plan, and are seen by a Preferred Provider, most outpatient services are paid in full (after per visit copays).
-Inpatient services have a 20% coinsurance.
-If you seek the services of a Non- Preferred Provider, you will be responsible for a 20% coinsurance for covered outpatient services and 40% for inpatient services.
-When you see non- preferred provider, you will be responsible for any difference between the allowed charge and the provider’s actual billed charge (this is in addition to your deductible and/or your co-insurance).
-There is no annual deductible for services provided by Preferred or Non-Preferred Providers.
-A summary of insurance benefits is provided on the reverse side of this letter.
+If you enroll in the University of Massachusetts Dartmouth Blue Care Elect Preferred (PPO) Student Health Insurance Plan, and are seen by a Preferred Provider, most services are covered at 80% after co-pays and deductibles.
+If you seek the services of a Non-Preferred Provider, you will be responsible 40% of the cost of services.
+When you see non-preferred provider, you will be responsible for any difference between the allowed charge and the provider’s actual billed charge (this is in addition to your deductible and/or your co-insurance).
+There is a $200 deductible for services provided by Preferred or Non-Preferred Providers.
+A summary of insurance benefits is provided under “Benefit Information” on the left hand side of this page.

 To find a participating provider, please visit www.bluecrossma.com for Massachusetts providers.
 To find participating providers out-of-state, please visit the BlueCard Provider Finder website at www.bcbs.com/healthtravel/finder.html.